karmada-io/website/docs/reference/karmada-api/work-resources/resource-binding-v1alpha2.md

     Namespace represents the namespace of the Binding.
 It is required for ResourceBinding.
 If Namespace is not specified, means the referencing is ClusterResourceBinding.

+- **rescheduleTriggeredAt** (Time)

+  RescheduleTriggeredAt is a timestamp representing when the referenced resource is triggered rescheduling.
+When this field is updated, it means a rescheduling is manually triggered by user, and the expected behavior of this action is to do a complete recalculation without referring to last scheduling results.
+It works with the status.lastScheduledTime field, and only when this timestamp is later than timestamp in status.lastScheduledTime will the rescheduling actually execute, otherwise, ignored.

+  It is represented in RFC3339 form (like '2006-01-02T15:04:05Z') and is in UTC.

+  <a name="Time"></a>

+  *Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.*

 - **schedulerName** (string)

   SchedulerName represents which scheduler to proceed the scheduling.
 It inherits directly from the associated PropagationPolicy(or ClusterPropagationPolicy).